Ivanchenko59/scalar-network-analyzer/README.md

 ## Description
 This project was created as my graduating project at the university.
-Scalar network analyzer developed to measure frequency response of filter, amplifier, transmission line and other frequency-dependent circuit.
+Scalar network analyzer developed to measure frequency response of filters, amplifiers, transmission lines or other frequency-dependent circuits.

 ## About the project